petermr/tigr2ess/installation/windows/INSTALLATION.md

 > nvm install 7

-Check for the installed node version and enable it.
+Check for the installed node version and enable nvm to use installed node.
 Run the following command.

->node on
+>nvm on

-> nvm use 7.x.x
+>nvm use 7.x.x

 (7.x.x is the installed version of the node)